 Esophageal pH Probe

-A thin light wire with an acid sensor at its tip is inserted through the nose into the lower part of the esophagus.
-The probe then detects and records the amount of stomach acid coming back up into the esophagus when the child has symptoms such as crying, arching or coughing.
+A thin light wire with an acid sensor at its tip is put through the nose into the lower part of the esophagus.
+The probe detects and records the amount of stomach acid coming back up into the esophagus when the child has symptoms such as crying, arching or coughing.